Scholarships

 Music Scholarship

-FLBC offers music scholarships of $1000 per year to talented music students, four to first year students and four to second year students.
-This scholarship is renewable based on the recipient's continued contribution and involvement to music ensembles at FLBC.
+FLBC offers music scholarships of up to $1000 per year to talented music students.
+This scholarship is renewable based on the recipient's continued contribution to and involvement in music ensembles at FLBC.

 Requirements